 Official OpenStack projects need to follow a number of rules when it comes to licensing.

-OpenStack projects and libraries produced under the Big Tent should generally be licensed under ASLv2, and otherwise must be licensed under a license supported by the Contributor License Agreement (CLA) which allows redistribution by the OpenStack Foundation under ASLv2 (currently only the MIT and both forms of the BSD license meet this requirement).
-In particular, service projects are recommended to always pick ASLv2 so that they may be included in the TC-approved release in the future.
+OpenStack projects and libraries (produced by official OpenStack project teams) should generally be licensed under ASLv2, and otherwise must be licensed under a license supported by the Contributor License Agreement (CLA) which allows redistribution by the OpenStack Foundation under ASLv2 (currently only the MIT and both forms of the BSD license meet this requirement).
+In particular, service projects are recommended to always pick ASLv2.

 In order to be acceptable as dependencies of OpenStack projects, external libraries (produced and published by 3rd-party developers) must be licensed under an OSI-approved license that does not restrict distribution of the consuming project.
 The list of acceptable licenses includes ASLv2, BSD (both forms), MIT, PSF, LGPL, ISC, and MPL.
 Licenses considered incompatible with this requirement include GPLv2, GPLv3, and AGPL.

 [A]GPL libraries used during validation or testing phases of development fall into a gray area - they are not presumed to be compatible or incompatible and instead are reviewed on a case by case basis.
 Please use the legal-discuss mailing list to bring up any such cases.

 Projects run as part of the OpenStack Infrastructure (in order to produce OpenStack software) may be licensed under any OSI-approved license.